Board of Directors

 committee, satisfy the requirements for independence under the rules of the New York Stock Exchange and the SEC.
 Mr.

-Chadwick is the chair of our audit committee and qualifies as an “audit committee financial expert” as defined in
+Auvil is the chair of our audit committee and qualifies as an “audit committee financial expert” as defined in the

 York Stock Exchange.